pesekt1/SWC3-Web-Server/README.md

 ### Multiple data sources

 Adding different database technologies as data sources to our project.
-- First we need to connect to the database servers from IntelliJ:
+- First we need to connect to the database servers from IntelliJ:.

     ![data sources](src/main/resources/static/dataSources.png)